 Note, Apache is able to continue serving pages with gzip in addition to brotli and will only serve brotli compressed files to browsers that support it.

 This is usually a single package.
-On Debian and Ubuntu the following will work:
+On Debian, Ubuntu the following will work:

 apt install brotli